sensu/sensu-docs/content/sensu-go/5.16/api/mutators.md

 ---
 title: "Mutators API"
-description: "The mutator API provides HTTP access to mutator data.
-Here’s a reference for the mutators API in Sensu Go, including examples for returning lists of mutators, creating Sensu mutator, and more.
+description: "The Sensu mutator API provides HTTP access to mutator data.
+This reference includes examples for returning lists of mutators, creating Sensu mutator, and more.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: